reed0023/reed0023.github.io/projects.md

 We have created a Pacman Factory, wherein the user adds Pacmen to the DOM, and increases the speed of those Pacmen with the click of a button.

-<a href="http://reed0023.github.io/pacman">Pacman Factory</a>
+<a href="http://reed0023.github.io/bus-tracker">Bus Tracker</a>

-We have created a Pacman Factory, wherein the user adds Pacmen to the DOM, and increases the speed of those Pacmen with the click of a button.
+This project uploads data from a remote site and pushes it to the DOM for bus tracking.